neura-sx/neura-sx.github.io/BUILD_WIN64.md

 cd bitshares-2
 git submodule update --init --recursive
 ```
-As a result you should have the folder `[Graphene-Main]\bitshares-2` populated with BitShares2 source code.
+As a result, you should have the folder `[Graphene-Main]\bitshares-2` populated with BitShares2 source code.
 You can close the powershell console now.

 #### CMake amendmends ####